Introduction

 /* ... */

-@parameter (synonyms: @param, @arg, @argument)
+}@parameter (synonyms: @param, @arg, @argument)

-/// @param {type} $name [default value] - description
+/// @param {type} $name [default value] - descriptionAn item will look like this:

 {